-This savory Tomato Ricotta Tart with Basil Pesto is a delicious way to enjoy more of those tantalizing summer tomatoes before they’re gone!
-A dollop of basil pesto is perfect on top!
+Tomato Ricotta Tart with Basil Pesto is a savory and delicious way to enjoy those tantalizing summer tomatoes and fresh basil!

 I made a crust!
 A pâte brisée to be exact!
 And doesn't it sound fancy?